BruceHad/do-something/docs/date_picker.md

 I can therefore set up watchers to update the date when dateString changes and vice versa.

+I noticed that I got into some strange feedback loops when updating dateString.
+I therefore added some validation to check for a valid, 10 digit date before making the change to startDate.

 Also, dates can be formatted by angular in the HTML template.
 Which means I don't have to manually convert in the controller.

 e.g.